voltaflow/enkiflow/docs/docker.md

 Configure `TENANCY_DOMAIN_BASE` to match the wildcard domain set in your Ingress.

 ## CI Flow
-GitHub Actions builds multi-arch images on every push.
+GitHub Actions builds multi-arch images on every push and publishes them to **Docker Hub**.
 `main` publishes the `latest` tag, while pull requests receive a `pr-<number>` tag for preview.
+After pushing, the workflow runs `php artisan scout:index --pretend` inside the new container to ensure Laravel Scout initializes correctly.
 Each release includes this document as an asset for quick reference.

 ## Production Run
-Pull the image from GHCR and run behind Nginx or Traefik.
+Pull the image from Docker Hub and run behind Nginx or Traefik.
 Use Octane signals to reload without downtime.

 ## FAQ